-Pelvic pain can be either acute or chronic.
-Acute pelvic pain occurs suddenly and severely.
-In contrast, chronic pelvic pain lasts for longer than three months and is either constant or intermittent.
-With that in mind, the signs that your pelvic pain is serious vary according to the type of pain you are experiencing.
-While chronic pelvic pain is usually serious to some extent, acute pelvic pain can be a momentary issue that does not cause any significant harm, or it can be a sign that something is severely wrong.
+Pelvic pain can be classified as either acute or chronic.
+Acute pelvic pain arises suddenly and is typically severe, whereas chronic pelvic pain lasts for over three months and can be constant or intermittent.
+Depending on the type of pain you’re experiencing, the signs of serious pelvic pain can vary.
+Chronic pelvic pain is generally serious to some degree, whereas acute pelvic pain may either be a temporary problem that poses no significant risk or a sign of a severe underlying condition.

-As such, some signs that your pelvic pain is serious include the following:
+Here are some signs that your pelvic pain may be serious:

-- Pain located in the lower right of your pelvis behind your belly button that seems to be moving
+- Pain in the lower right of your pelvis behind your belly button that appears to be moving

-- Pressure or heaviness deep within the pelvis
+- Feeling of pressure or heaviness deep within the pelvis

-- Severe and steady pain that disrupts your daily life or pain that steadily gets worse
+- Persistent, severe pain that significantly disrupts your daily life or gets worse over time

 - Stabbing pain

-- Sudden and severe pain accompanied by diarrhea, nausea, vomiting, agitation, or excessive sweating
+- Sudden and severe pain with accompanying symptoms like diarrhea, nausea, vomiting, agitation, or excessive sweating

 - Vaginal bleeding after menopause

-There is a broad range of possible causes for pelvic pain, including gynecological disorders, acute illnesses or infections, digestive tract disorders, and others.
-With that in mind, some possible causes of pelvic pain include the following:
+Pelvic pain can stem from a wide range of conditions, including gynecological disorders, acute illnesses or infections, digestive tract disorders, and more.
+Some possible causes of pelvic pain include:

 - Abdominal aortic aneurysm

-- Abscesses and tumors in the digestive tract or pelvis
+- Tumors or abscesses in the pelvis or digestive tract

 - Colon cancer